dannsam/xenko-docs/manual/physics/colliders.md

 ## Rigid bodies

 Rigid bodies move based on physical forces applied to them, such gravity and collisions.
-Typical rigid bodies are boxes, balls, furniture, and so on — objects that get pushed and knocked around.
+Typical rigid bodies are boxes, balls, furniture, and so on — objects that are pushed, pulled, and knocked around, and also have effects on other rigid bodies they collide with.

 ### Kinematic rigid bodies